About

 Leadership Experience

-Prior to that, as VP Marketing for Indigo, from 2020 to 2022 she led the marketing team to develop omni-channel plans to support print, living, kids, and baby businesses plus strategic initiatives, building the brand and driving millions of customers online + in-store.
+Prior to that, as VP Marketing for Indigo, she led the marketing team to develop omni-channel plans to support print, living, kids, and baby businesses plus strategic initiatives, building the brand and driving millions of customers online + in-store.

 Early Career

 After graduating from McGill University, Alison joined FASHION Magazine, first assisting the fashion department and then as Photo Editor.
-A strong interest in writing and styling brought her to be part of the launch team for Wish magazine in 2004 where she became intricately involved in both the fashion and beauty sections of this lifestyle magazine eventually becoming Fashion Market Editor.
+A strong interest in writing and styling landed her as part of the launch team for Wish magazine where she was a Fashion & Beauty Editor.

-In 2008 she left to start her own freelance agency offering clients an intelligent voice to writing, a sharp eye for styling and an editorial perspective on public relations.
+After Wish, she started her own freelance agency offering clients an intelligent voice to writing, a sharp eye for styling, and an editorial perspective on public relations.

-Alison joined the public relations team at Loblaw in 2009 overseeing the apparel, home and entertainment brands including Joe Fresh.
-At Joe Fresh, Alison led the brand's Canadian internal and external communications, digital, social media, strategic partnerships, CSR, events and experiential marketing.
+Alison next joined the public relations team at Loblaw, working on the apparel, home and entertainment brands including Joe Fresh.
+At Joe Fresh, Alison’s role grew to lead the brand's Canadian internal and external communications, digital, social media, strategic partnerships, CSR, events and experiential marketing.

 ALD.JPG